krystiankowalik/cache/README.md

 #### Underlying data structure

 ListOrderedMap has been implemented as a Map decorated with a List.
-The underlying Map holds the key-value associations and the List ensures the order of elements' addition is stored.
+The underlying Map holds the key-value associations and the List ensures the order of elements' addition is retained.
 Thus, the elements are searchable by both key and index with O(1) complexity.

 For the sake of comparison, I added 3 more sample implementations as branches to this project: